bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/skys-diary.md

 # Skys' Scrapbook

+{% include content/danger.html
+title="Trigger Warning"
+content={{"This article has mentions of implied CSAM.
+Please take of yourself.
+[Skys](../characters/skys)' story can be read in much less triggering terms on his character page."|markdownify}}
+%}

 {% include content/info.html
 title="First entry original"
 content="The first diary entry from Skys was released in December 2024 in the inventory on the website.
 The puzzle is